GiacomoFerro/discrete-log-calculator/README.md

 # discrete-log-calculator

 A program in C that can calculate cyclic/non cyclic group ad its generator.
 So it calculates the exponent (a=g^i) starting from the seed of the group.
+After this step, it calculates legendre number of quadratic/non quadratic residue.

 In the src folder there is: